 Walt Disney World is twice the size of Manhattan, so to experience all 6 parks, you need at least 7 days.
 That's a day per park, plus an extra day to re-visit some of your favorite attractions at the end.
 The extra day can also be used to visit other Florida-based activities including Gatorland, Everglades Airboat Adventure, or perhaps a visit to the outlet malls.

 The weather is warm year-round, but it's particularly hot in the summer.
 August is the wettest month of the year, and although Walt Disney World Resort is rarely affected, hurricane season runs between June and November.
 It's also worth noting that these are all-weather parks, so there are plenty of activities and things to do even if it rains - grab your poncho and ride on!

 It depends on the restaurant you pick, as they range from around $15pp to over $60.
 Each restaurant is labelled on a range from $ to $$$$, hinting at the budgeting required.
 However, many of the portions are large, so you can definitely share meals or even opt for a kids portion at counter-service locations.

 Yes!
 This time of year is particularly magical at Walt Disney World Resort, with various performances, decorations, firework shows and holiday dining options.

 Best time to go

-It’s busier than usual during major worldwide public holidays (i.e. Halloween), due to an increase in separate ticketed events (i.e. Mickey’s Not So Scary Party).
-Customers should be aware that Walt Disney World Resort will close one of the water parks for maintenance from October to March.
+It’s busier than usual during major worldwide public holidays like Halloween and Christmas.
+This is largely due to an increase in separate ticketed events e.g. Mickey’s Boo Bash.
+Guests should be aware that Walt Disney World also closes one of the water parks for maintenance from October to March.

-December to April are the best months to visit the parks as the temperatures are pleasant, but not too hot, you avoid the busy summer crowds (unless you go in half-term) and the weather is generally dry.
+January to April is the best time to visit the parks as the temperatures are pleasant but not too hot, you avoid the busy summer crowds (unless you go in half-term) and the weather is generally dry.
 You also get to visit EPCOT's International Festival of the Arts.

 Magic Kingdom Park